ccabanero/ios-unit-testing-patterns/Samples/MKMapView-objc.md

 	    XCTAssertTrue([self.viewControllerUnderTest conformsToProtocol:@protocol(MKMapViewDelegate)], @"ViewController under test does not conform to MKMapViewDelegate protocol");
 	}

+	- (void)testMapViewCanAttemptToShowUsersLocationPendingAuthorizationByUser {

+    XCTAssertTrue(self.viewControllerUnderTest.mapView.showsUserLocation, @"ViewController under test composed of a MapView that will not show user's location");
+	}

 	- (void)testMapIsShowingCustomTileOverlay {

 	    //get the url template for the tile overlay